-The difference between a 401(k) loan and a personal loan is that a 401(k) loan comes out of your own retirement account, while a personal loan is something you get from a bank, credit union or other lender.
+The basic difference between a 401(k) loan and a personal loan is straightforward: a 401(k) loan comes out of your own retirement account, while a personal loan is something you get from a bank, credit union or other lender.

 A personal loan is unsecured debt that typically comes with the following features:

 - Fixed interest rate and set regular monthly payment

-- Flexible repayment terms – meaning, there are multiple timelines in which to pay back the money you borrow (e.g. 36-84 month loan terms)
+- Flexible repayment terms — meaning, there are multiple timelines in which to pay back the money you borrow (e.g. 36 to 84 month loan terms*)

 - Opportunity to use the money for a variety of major expenses

 - Fast decision, often within a couple of business days, if not sooner.
-With Discover Personal Loans®, many receive a decision the same day they apply.
+Discover Personal Loans offers same-day decisions in most cases.

 Some things to know about personal loans:

 - As an unsecured loan, the interest rate may be higher than other types of loans such as a loan that requires collateral, like a home equity loan.

 - Personal loans are not typically used to purchase homes or cars, as other loan products that are specific to those purchases are often more appropriate.

 Check out our tips on applying for a personal loan for more information.

 - Convenience and speed of getting money for short-term cash needs – you may be able to borrow without a credit check.

 - May be easier to get approved depending on the plan administrator.

 While a 401(k) loan may work for some people, the IRS notes some potential consequences you may want to weigh.2

-- Defaulting on your loan might mean it is treated as an early withdrawal, which could result in both taxes and penalties
+- Defaulting on your loan could result in it being treated as an early withdrawal, resulting in potential taxes and penalties.

-- If your employment ends before you’ve paid back the loan, you could potentially have to pay back the loan within a short amount of time
+- If your employment ends before you’ve paid back the loan, you may have to pay back the loan within a short amount of time.

-- Potentially missing out on gains and compounded interest from investments the money was in before the loan
+- You could potentially miss out on gains and compounded interest from investments the money was in before the loan.